-In addition, land is identified that would be appropriate for a community hospital or residential treatment facility to serve civil commitment patients.
-As described further in "Goals & Project Needs", facilities of this type are to be developed state-wide, and will typically have 16 to 48 beds.
+In addition to the new forensic hospital, land is identified that would be appropriate for a Residential Treatment Facility to serve civil commitment patients.
+As described further in "Goals & Project Needs", facilities of this type are to be developed state-wide, and will typically have 16, 32, or 48 beds.

-Table 6: Maximum Heights and Minimum Setbacks for New Construction Maximum Height of New Construction up to 5 stories, and less than 100 ft.
+Table 7: Height Limits & Setbacks, New Construction Maximum Height of New Construction up to 5 stories, and less than 100 ft.
 Minimum Setbacks from Street Frontages Steilacoom Boulevard SW 75 ft.
 Sentinel Dr. 100 ft.
 87th Avenue SW (no projects proposed along this frontage at this time) general alignment with existing structures, 45 ft. +/-